AElfProject/AElf/docs/CONSENSUS.md

 The ideal features of the consensus algorithm we’re looking for should be:

-* permanent — it’s better not to be able to rollback a transaction, a fast confirmation is feasible.
+* Permanence — It is better not to be able to rollback a transaction, a fast confirmation is feasible.
-* scalability — anyone can participate in the consensus procedure.
+* Scalability — Anyone can participate in the consensus procedure.
-* green — no carbon dioxide.
+* Green — No carbon dioxide.

 The answer is [DPoS](https://bitshares.org/technology/delegated-proof-of-stake-consensus/) (thanks to BitShares)